merlynjocol/Covid_Dashboards_OpenData/README.md

 In order to install other libraries, the team used pip install {} on an anaconda terminal.
 NB: you have to pip install folium and pip install streamlit-folium

-Please download the world-countries.json file and the OurWorldData file linked.
+Please download the world-countries.json file.